ashleymaeconard/TIMEOR/README.md

 Then simply follow the prompts.
 Fill out the **grey** boxes to begin interacting with each stage and tab.

+**NOTE** While processing, stay on that page.
+No need to push buttons multiple times.
+For each new analysis, refresh or exit and revisit website.

 #### Input file types:

   \* **SraRunTable from GEO** follow instructions in TIMEOR first tab